favelow/graph-neural-search-tsp/README.md

 1. Install [git lfs](https://git-lfs.github.com/)
 2. Install [pipenv](https://pipenv.pypa.io)
 3. Clone the repo
-4. Navigate to the repo and run `pipenv install` in
+4. Navigate to the repo and run `pipenv install` in the root directory
+5. Run `pipenv shell` to activate the environment

+## Datasets
+Test